-The number of foreclosures in Los Angeles are returning to the high levels that Los Angeles bankruptcy lawyers witnessed last year‚ meaning many people are again in trouble with their banks.
+The number of foreclosures in Woodland Hills are returning to the high levels that Woodland Hills bankruptcy lawyers witnessed last year‚ meaning many people are again in trouble with their banks.

 Last fall‚ many major lending institutions put a hold on or significantly cut back on filing foreclosures after allegations of robo-signing and fabricated documentation was found in foreclosure cases.
 Robo-signing is when banks hired outside companies to file foreclosures and rather than get bank officials to sign documents‚ they process so many that unqualified personnel signed and notarized documents.